telerik/fiddler-everywhere-docs/traffic/compare-traffic.md

 - **Match sessions by**&mdash;Highlights unmatched sessions with default criteria set to match by **URL**.
 The possible match options are as follows:
     - **URL** match to highlight sessions with different URLs.
-    - **Order** match session by their order in ther ID column.
-The ID is the Fiddler Everywhere unique identificator for each captured session.
+    - **Order** match session by their order in their ID column.
+The ID is the Fiddler Everywhere unique identification for each captured session.

     ![Match sessions popup](../images/livetraffic/compare/compare-options-match-sessions.png)